-1. Using the alignment posts and rubber grommets, place the speakers in the slots on the palm-rest and keyboard assembly.

-i NOTE: If the rubber grommets are pushed out of the speakers when the speakers were removed, push the grommets back in place before replacing the speakers.

-- 2. Route the speaker cable through the routing guides on the palm-rest and keyboard assembly. - 3.
-Adhere the black tapes that secure the speaker cable to the touchpad bracket. - 4.
+- 1. Using the alignment posts and rubber grommets, place the speakers in the slots on the palm-rest and keyboard assembly. - NOTE: If the rubber grommets are pushed out of the speakers when the speakers were removed, push the grommets back in place before replacing the speakers. - 2.
+Route the speaker cable through the routing guides on the palm-rest and keyboard assembly. - ${\bf 3.}\;$ Adhere the black tapes that secure the speaker cable to the touchpad bracket. - 4.
 Connect the speaker cable to the system board.

-- 1. Install the battery.

-- 2. Install the base cover.

-- 3. Follow the procedure in After working inside your computer.
+- 1. Install the 3-cell battery or 4-cell battery. - 2.
+Install the base cover. - 3.
+Follow the procedure in After working inside your computer.